Knotting Minimal Sets: Introduction

 \section{Introduction}

 In this article we consider the embeddings of metric, compact, one-dimensional minimal sets of flows in the 3-sphere $S^3$.

 Let us recall some basic notions behind this statement.
-A \emph{flow } is a continuous action of $(\mathbb{R},+)$, and a \emph{minimal set} $M$ of a flow is a closed invariant set which contains no proper, non-empty, closed invariant subset.
+A \emph{flow} is a continuous action of $(\mathbb{R},+)$, and a \emph{minimal set} $M$ of a flow is a closed invariant set which contains no proper, non-empty, closed invariant subset.
 Equivalently, $M$ is minimal if the flow orbit of each point of $M$ is dense in $M$.
 We shall hereafter refer to any such set simply as a \emph{minimal set} for brevity.

 The simplest one-dimensional minimal sets are periodic orbits, i.e., homeomorphic images of the circle $S^1$, whose embeddings in $S^3$ are covered by knot theory.
 The study of the various knots that occur as periodic orbits of flows has been an area of significant study by many authors, see, for example, \cite{BW1},\cite{BW2},\cite{FW},\cite{G}.
 However, minimal sets in general typically have a significantly richer structure, with all but the periodic examples being locally the product of a Cantor set with a one dimensional arc.
 Indeed, a minimal set is connected, but apart from the periodic orbits, one-dimensional minimal sets are not path connected.
 By fundamental dimension theory, any one-dimensional compact metric space such as our minimal sets can be embedded in $S^3$.
 At the same time, for any embedded minimal set $M \hookrightarrow S^3$, as with any one-dimensional compact space, $S^3 \setminus M$ is not separated, and hence is connected and (locally) path connected.
-Our study here is to engage with the study of the possible embeddings of such examples in $S^3$.
+Our study here is to engage with the study of the possible embeddings of such examples in $S^3$, both as minimal sets as flows, and more generally as just embeddings as subspaces.

 One class of minimal sets are the solenoids, which have been studied intensively in the way they can occur as attractors in $S^3$ and other compact 3 manifolds.
 See, for example \cite{BSG}, \cite{JNW} and the references therein.
-While there is some relation between that work and the current paper, we address here rather different issues; we consider more general minimal sets and their embeddings in flows rather than their realisation as attractors.
+While there is some relation between that work and the current paper, we address here rather different issues, considering general minimal sets and their embeddings.